 These two scripts purge the binary logs only if the complete script receives 1 as the argument.
 They purge logs earlier than the time in the timestamp files.

-If your CPM configuration requires multiple users, which are separated from each other, you may wish to allow users to access CPM using SSH to create and debug backup scripts:
+If your N2WS configuration requires multiple users, which are separated from each other, you may wish to allow users to access N2WS using SSH to create and debug backup scripts:

-- Create additional Linux users in the CPM instance and allowing each user access to their own scripts folder only.
+Create additional Linux users in the N2WS instance and allowing each user access to their own scripts folder only.